 OA Diagnosis: Why Weight Loss Matters

-Reaching a healthy weight eases the pain of osteoarthritis (OA) and may even help slow the disease.
+Reaching a healthy weight eases the pain of osteoarthritis and may even help slow the disease.

-If you’ve just been diagnosed with OA, there’s lots you can do to ease your pain and protect your joints.
+If you’ve just been diagnosed with osteoarthritis (OA), there’s a lot you can do to ease your pain and protect your joints.
 If you aren’t already at a healthy weight, then weight loss can make a big difference.
 Here’s why.

 Your joints take a beating with every step — about one-and-a-half times your body weight when you are walking on a flat surface.
 If you go uphill, the pressure increases to two or three times your body weight.
 Over a lifetime, that’s a lot of pounding.